AspearIT/DDDemo/readme.md

 ## The DDD example

-In this case you can see how an orderline is added to an order.
+In this case you can see how an order line is added or changed.
 It's more code than how a regular traditional application would be written to do the same.
 But the archicteture has a lot of advantages when it comes to:
  - self-explaining code due to the ubiquitous language
  - write domain specific validations / business rules without being bothered by the storage entities (mysql tables for example)
  - write unit tests for this code